SimonIsCoding/ft_printf/README.md

 Understand well the notion of variadic function and how to use it <br>
 <br>
 Advices to succeed this project:<br>
 0) Before starting writing the function, I will suggest you to create a lot of main.
-And make the most easy to understand well what the functions is doing.<br>
+And make the most easy to understand well what the functions is doing.
 1) Know how to count well => if you think your counter is correct, think twice, until being sure.<br>
 2) protect your writes<br>
 3) protect the recursive function that you call<br>